BDC Hamburger Icon

 Patagonia

-Patagonia has become synonymous with sustainability, and for a good reason.
+Patagonia has become synonymous with sustainability — and for good reason.
 The company’s founder, Yvon Chouinard, pledged in September 2022 to donate all future profits to fight climate change.
-Chouinard said, “We’re making Earth our only shareholder,” channeling Patagonia funds to a trust and a nonprofit organization to help save the environment for future generations.
+“We’re making Earth our only shareholder,” Chouinard said, channeling Patagonia funds to a trust and a nonprofit organization to help save the environment for future generations.

-Every step Patagonia takes has refreshing transparency to its customers.
-From environmental and animal welfare programs to safe working conditions to supply chain details.
-In addition, Patagonia is continuously strategizing to pay its workers a livable wage, use fair trade materials and choose renewable fuel resources.
+Every step Patagonia takes is transparent to its customers, from environmental and animal welfare programs to safe working conditions to supply chain details.
+Patagonia is also continuously strategizing to pay its workers a livable wage, use fair trade materials, and choose renewable fuel resources.

 Pela

 Pela is on a mission to significantly reduce the amount of plastic in the oceans and landfills.
-The company currently makes several products, including compostable phone cases and an electric kitchen composter.
+The company makes several products, including compostable phone cases and electric kitchen composters.

 Pela purchases verified carbon credits to be Climate Neutral Certified.
 In addition, the company donates to local community organizations that promote sustainability.
 By 2028, Pela hopes to remove 10 billion pounds of waste from the world.